Best MCP Servers for Web Developers in 2026: Setup Guide for Claude Code, Cursor and Windsurf

 • Rotate API tokens regularly and never commit them to version control

-• Review server sources — Stick to official and well-maintained servers
+• Review server sources — Stick to official and well-maintained servers from verified publishers

 • Be cautious with network access — Understand what external connections a server might make

-Start Building Your MCP Stack
+Building Your MCP Stack: Where to Start

-The key is to start small — pick one or two servers that address your biggest pain points, get comfortable with them, and then expand from there.
+Start small — pick one or two servers that address your biggest pain points, get comfortable with them, and expand from there.
+Each server you add multiplies the capabilities of your AI assistant.

 Resources